Bhutan Planning Guide

 Khyati: Yes!
 We should.

 That is more or less how we landed in Bhutan.
 Only, the process of booking tickets and planning the trip wasn’t all that easy.
-If you are an Indian passport holder then this blog has pretty much every question answered!
+If you are an Indian passport holder then this blog has pretty much every Bhutan planning question answered.

 First thing first, how can one enter the land of thunder dragon?
 There are two ways: